Wellness Resources

 Perhaps these words sound familiar, they were said to Jesus in His baptism, perhaps we have felt them as ours before: you are my beloved…

 Love and suffering do not exclude each other.
-In my prayer these days with the omicron, gas prices, food prices, and the emotions ramping up through waves, I turned to theologian John Scott who wrote:
+In my prayer these days I turn to theologian: John Stott:

 "I could never myself believe in God if it were not for the cross.
 The only God I believe in is the one Nietzsche ridiculed as “God on the cross.”
 In the real world of pain, how could one worship a God who was immune to it?...
 I have turned instead to that lonely, twisted, tortured figure on the cross, nails through hands and feet, back lacerated, limbs wrenched, brow bleeding from thorn pricks, mouth dry and intolerably thirsty, plunged into God forsaken darkness.
 That is the God for me!
 He laid aside his immunity to pain.
 He entered our world of flesh, blood, tears and death.
 He suffered for us”